MikyStar/Sabita/README.md

 ## Performances

-Performances are benchmarked through the `src/core/benchmark.rs` and the results are written in the `benchmark.log` file
+Performances are benchmarked through the `src/core/bench.rs` and the results are written in the `benchmarks` folder

 ## Dev